javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 **Automatically tested code is contrary to that!**

-If the project is covered with tests -- there's just no such problem.
+If the project is covered with tests, there's just no such problem.
 We can run tests and see a lot of checks made in a matter of seconds.

 **Besides, a well-tested code has better architecture.**